aws-samples/amazon-sagemaker-administration-workshop/README.md

 ## Workshop content
 - [Lab 1](content/01-lab-01/lab-01.md):
+    - Secure network setup for an Amazon SageMaker domain and workloads
-    - Setup of an Amazon SageMaker domain
+    - Setup of a SageMaker domain
-    - SageMaker execution roles
+    - SageMaker execution roles and role management
-    - User and profile management for the SageMaker domain
+    - User and profile management for a SageMaker domain
-    - Network and data protection in the context of ML workloads and Amazon SageMaker
+    - Network and data protection in the context of ML workloads and SageMaker
+    - SageMaker domain and user management with AWS IAM Identity Center (former AWS SSO)
 - [Lab 2](content/02-lab-02/lab-02.md):
+    - Multi-domain setup and resource isolation
+    - Resource isolation based on automated domain tags
     - Data and resource isolation using attribute-based access control (ABAC) and role-based access control (RBAC)
 - [Lab 3](content/03-lab-03/lab-03.md):
     - Governance, monitoring, and security controls